 Some students tend to race through their reading.
 When I have a student guilty of “speed reading” and not thinking through their reading, I have him/her make small notes/annotations next to the paragraph.
 I do not do this with every student, and I would caution against using this strategy with your struggling readers and/or writers.
 Forcing a student who is already struggling through the passage to write notes will just end in frustration and possibly tears.

 5. Answer the questions using text evidence and the process of elimination.

 Before reading the answer choices we determine if we need to go back and reread any portions addressed by the question.
 For instance, if the question asks the main idea of a specific paragraph, we need to reread that paragraph first.
 As we read each answer choice we determine if it is a possibility.
-If we can say without a shadow of a doubt that the answer choice is incorrect, we put and X beside it.
-If, however, we can’t prove that it is incorrect, it receives either a question mark or a check mark.
+If we can say without a shadow of a doubt that the answer choice is incorrect, we put an X beside it.
+If, however, we can’t prove that it is incorrect, it receives either a question mark or a checkmark.
 I teach the students never to eliminate an answer choice unless you can prove with text evidence that it is incorrect.
 We then assess the remaining possibilities and choose the answer choice that is supported by the best text evidence.

 6. Do the two-finger check.

-Finally, we do a two finger check.
+Finally, we do a two-finger check.
 This means that the student puts one finger on the circled answer in the test booklet and one on the bubbled answer choice on the answer document.
 It’s simply a check to make sure that he/she bubbled in an answer for each question on the answer document.
 Sometimes my students laugh at this one.
 But I see them putting it to use once I explain to them that they need to make sure they get credit for all of their hard work.

 Don’t forget to get your FREE Test Taking Strategies Poster here!